bsmith89/resume/resume.md

 -   [in prep]
     **B.J.
 Smith**, X. Li, Z. Shi, A. Abate, K.S.
 Pollard.
-Scalable bacterial strain inference in metagenomic data using fuzzy haplotypes.
+Scalable bacterial strain inference in metagenomic data using fuzzy genotypes.
     (for submission to _Frontiers in Bioinformatics_)

 -   [2021]